Dheeraj026-creator/Lpc2148-Simulation/README.md

 Navigate to http://localhost:5000

-The home page allows you to choose LPC2148 or Arduino, load example code, or add your custom code.
+Choose LPC2148 or Arduino, load example code, or add custom code

 Example Codes

-LED Blink: Basic blinking LED pattern.
+LED Blink: Basic blinking LED pattern

-LED Sequence: Turns LEDs on and off in a sequence.
+LED Sequence: Turns LEDs on and off in a sequence

-Custom Patterns: Users can define their own patterns using code.
+Custom Patterns: Users can define their own LED patterns using code

 Future Enhancements

-Save user code online and load previously written programs.
+Save user code online and load previously written programs

-Extend support for more microcontrollers and peripherals.
+Extend support for more microcontrollers and peripherals

-Add real-time debugging output with console logs.
+Add real-time debugging output with console logs

-Mobile-optimized LED simulation and layout improvements.
+Mobile-optimized LED simulation and improved layout

 Demo / Deployment

 The simulator can be deployed on Render, Heroku, or any Node.js-compatible hosting.

-Simply push the repo, set your environment, and run node app.js.
+Push the repository to the server.

+Set environment variables if needed.

+Run the application:

+node app.js

 Ensure EJS templates and public assets (CSS/JS) are served correctly using Express static middleware.